 Primary hypoparathyroidism: Most cases of primary hypoparathyroidism in cats are idiopathic (no known cause) atrophy/wasting of the parathyroid gland.
 Other causes of primary hypoparathyroidism include the destruction of the parathyroid glands by the cat’s own immune system (known as immune-mediated parathyroiditis).

-Transient hypoparathyroidism: This may develop due to severe magnesium depletion which suppresses secretion and activity of parathyroid hormone.
+Transient hypoparathyroidism: This may develop due to severe magnesium depletion which suppresses secretion and activity of the parathyroid hormone.
 Magnesium is also required for activation of vitamin D in the kidneys.
-Accidental damage to the parathyroid gland during surgery to remove the thyroid gland may also occur.

-Iatrogenic/secondary hypoparathyroidism: This is the most common cause of hypoparathyroidism in cats and is most commonly caused by the accidental damage or removal of the parathyroid glands during surgery to remove the thyroid glands.
+Iatrogenic/secondary hypoparathyroidism: This is the most common cause of hypoparathyroidism in cats and is usually caused by the accidental damage or removal of the parathyroid glands during surgery to remove the thyroid gland.

-As the most common cause of hypoparathyroidism is due to the accidental removal of the parathyroid gland during removal of the thyroid glands, the mean age of cats affected is the same as those cats who have hyperthyroidism, which is typically middle-aged to senior cats.
-It is seen more in mixed breed cats and males are slightly over-represented.
+As the most common cause of hypoparathyroidism is due to the accidental removal of the parathyroid gland during removal of the thyroid gland, the mean age of affected cats is the same as those who are diagnosed with hyperthyroidism.
+This is middle-aged to senior cats and is seen more in mixed breed cats, males are slightly over-represented.

 The symptoms of hypoparathyroidism are attributable to hypocalcemia brought on by the reduction/halt to parathyroid hormone levels.
 Mild hypocalcemia may not produce results at all.
 It is only when serum levels drop below 6 mg/dl that clinical signs develop.

-The most common symptom of hypocalcemia relates to increased neuromuscular activity which results in the following:
+The most common symptoms of hypocalcemia related to increased neuromuscular activity which results in the following: